 Severity of Adverse Drug Reactions

+Adverse drug reactions (adverse effects) are any unwanted effects of a drug.
 There is no universal scale for describing or measuring the severity of an adverse drug reaction.
 Assessment is largely subjective.
-Reactions can be described as mild, moderate, severe, or lethal.
+Reactions can be described as

-Mild or moderate adverse drug reactions do not necessarily mean that a drug must be discontinued, especially if no suitable alternative is available.
+Mild or moderate adverse drug reactions do not necessarily mean that people must stop taking a drug, especially if no suitable alternative is available.
 However, doctors are likely to reevaluate the dose, frequency of use (number of doses a day), and timing of doses (for example, before or after meals; in the morning or at bedtime).
 Other drugs may be used to control the adverse drug reaction (for example, a stool softener to relieve constipation).

 Severe reactions include those that may be life threatening (such as liver failure, abnormal heart rhythms, certain types of allergic reactions), that result in persistent or significant disability or hospitalization, and that cause a birth defect.
 Severe reactions are relatively rare.
 People who develop a severe reaction usually must stop using the drug and must be treated.
 However, doctors must sometimes continue giving high-risk drugs (for example, chemotherapy to people with cancer or immunosuppressants to people undergoing organ transplantation).
 Doctors use every possible means to control a severe adverse drug reaction.